hapax/hapax.github.io/_posts/2020-08-06-eratosthenes.md

 \text{radius} = 4300-6900 \text{ km}.
 $$

 The answer is in there somewhere.
-Given our dubiously cloudy data point, we've done okay!
+Given our dubious cloudy data point, we've done okay!

 #### Other experiments